-I am an architect and archaeologist who is fascinated with history and archaeology.
-This fascination has led me to narrow my focus on 3D reconstructions of archaeological and heritage sites and structures.
+I am an architect and an archaeologist Fascinated by tieing between the two fields.
+Their connection led me to narrow my focus to 3D reconstructions of archaeological and heritage sites.

-Using our present scientific knowledge and modern technology, I can reach back in time and bring back to life what has been lost long ago.
-By doing so, we can more easily understand how ancient structures were designed and constructed, what tools and methods ancient builders used, and how they looked like once finally completed.
+Using our present scientific knowledge and modern technology, I can reach back in time and bring back to life what was lost long ago.
+We can more easily understand how ancient structures were designed and constructed, what tools and methods ancient builders used, and how they looked once finally completed.

 I have been working on a variety of projects since 2010.
-Through cooperation with many universities, museums, national parks, and scholars, my work has allowed numerous individuals to see, without any need to imagine, Solomon’s Temple, Herod’s Palace in Jerusalem, Nymphaeum at Beit Shean, and so much more.
+Through cooperation with many universities, museums, national parks, and scholars, my work has allowed numerous individuals to see, without any need to imagine, Solomon’s Temple, Herod’s Palace in Jerusalem, the Church of the Glorious Martyr, and so much more.